gem5/website/_pages/documentation/gem5-stdlib/1-tutorial-hello-world.md

 While the constructor of each board may vary, they will typically require the user to specify the _processor_, _memory system_, and _cache hierarchy_, as well as the clock frequency to use.
 In this example we use the `SimpleBoard`.
-The `SimpleBoard` is a very basic system with no I/O which only supports SE mode and can only work with classic cache hierarchy setups.
+The `SimpleBoard` is a very basic system with no I/O which only supports SE-mode and can only work with "classic" cache hierarchies.

 At this point in the script we have specified everything we require to simulate our system.
 Of course, in order to run a meaningful simulation, we must specify a workload for this system to run.